|

 "Are you going to light that candle or what?"

-The elf said nothing.
-But, a moment later, the room was filled
+The elf said nothing but, a moment later, the room was filled

 with a dull glow.
 Wolfram lit two more candles.
 "What's wrong?"